sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 layout: default
 title: Use Firefox, Chrome or Chrome on Android to collect metrics.
 description: You can use Firefox, Chrome and Chrome on Android to collect metrics.
 You need make sure you have a set connectivity when you test, and you do that with Docker networks or throttle.
-keywords: browsers, documentation, web performance, sitespeed.io, connectivity, throttle, Firefox, Chrome
+keywords: browsers, documentation, web performance, sitespeed.io, Firefox, Chrome
 nav: documentation
 category: sitespeed.io
 image: https://www.sitespeed.io/img/sitespeed-2.0-twitter.png